-Doug co-founded CPV with Gary Lambert in 1999 and together they raised venture capital funding for the company in a series of separate financings, exceeding $300 million in total.
-Under his leadership, CPV has focused on traditional and renewable power generation project development and asset management services for major energy and finance industry clients and investors.
-Doug provides the strategic direction for the company as it responds to the evolution of a highly dynamic North American market.
-With more than 30 years in the independent power industry, he is well known to the power, natural gas and financial communities.
+Doug co-founded CPV with Gary Lambert in 1999 and together they raised venture capital funding for the company in a series of successful financings.
+Under their leadership, CPV focused on traditional and renewable power generation project development and asset management services for major energy and finance industry clients and investors.
+Doug provided strategic direction for the company as it responded to the highly dynamic North American market.

 Prior to forming CPV, Doug was Senior Vice President for Development at PG&E Generating Company, formerly US Generating Company.
 At PG&E, he was responsible for non-regulated power project development.
 He was responsible for the initiation of seven natural gas fired power generation projects and a wind project representing more than 5,000 MW of capacity currently in operation across the United States.
 Prior to assuming control of PG&E's development program, Doug was Vice President and Regional Executive for their Northeast Region where he supervised six operating IPP projects, including fuel supply and transportation and power sale agreements.